Opta Facts: Guinness Men’s Six Nations – Ireland v Wales

 – Ireland have won a competition-high 24 turnovers in the 2026 Championship so far, with half of those being jackals, five more than any other side.
 Individually, only Scotland’s Rory Darge (5) has won more jackals than Ireland forwards Tadhg Beirne (4) and Caelan Doris (3)

-– Jamison Gibson-Park is in line to win his 50th Ireland cap if he features on Friday night.
-It would be his sixth appearance against Wales.
+– Jamison Gibson-Park will win his 50th Ireland cap on Friday night.
+It is his sixth appearance against Wales.
 He has won four of his previous five against them, and provided a try assist in each of his last three games against the Welsh

 – Wales lock Dafydd Jenkins made the most tackles (55) and hit the most attacking rucks (98) of any player during the first three rounds of this year’s Six Nations.
 Only Jac Morgan (88) made more tackles than Jenkins (78) in the 2025 Championship